 Stress is the worst culprit in the life of most people and is the major cause of many worst metabolic disorders in people.
 Somehow this stress has become an indispensable part of everyone’s life and is hard to get separated from our day to day life.
-Yoga seems to offer the best solution for lowering stress level through its eminent poses.
+Yoga seems to offer best yoga poses for lowering stress level,its poses are proven to be effective.
 Three best yoga poses for stress relief are discussed here.

 - This could be translated as downward facing dog pose which has to be accomplished through hands and knees with blankets folded and placed under the chest.